Independent scientific advice

-Scientific Advisory Committees and Science Advisory Councils (SACs) provide this information and government uses it to make informed judgements based on the evidence and advice provided.
+Scientific Advisory Committees and Science Advisory Councils (both terms are abbreviated to SAC) provide this information.
+Government uses this information to make informed judgements based on the evidence and advice provided.

-What do SACs actually do?
-The terms of reference of each SAC differ and because each SAC is established according to the need of its sponsoring department(s), there is no one-size-fits-all breakdown of SAC activities.
-However in general SACs variously review, and sometimes commission scientific research.
+In general SACs variously review, and sometimes commission, scientific research.
 They offer their independent expert judgement – including where facts are missing or uncertainties exist.
 They hold regular meetings, sometimes communicating with members of the public or key stakeholders through a range of engagement.